Current Management Committee 2018-2019

 The objects of the Charity are as stated in the Memorandum of Association: “for the public benefit to provide and maintain a village hall and playing field for the use of the inhabitants of the Parishes of Wanstrow and Cloford without distinction of political or religious opinions including use for meetings, lectures and classes, and for other forms of recreation and leisure time occupation, with the object of improving the conditions of life for the inhabitants.”

 The original charity, represented by three of the then trustees (two of whom are no longer trustees) holds the title to the village hall and land.
-The new, incorporated, charity manages the building and the land under the stewardship of the Trustees (maximum seven, minimum three), who are the management committee.
+The new, incorporated, charity manages the building and the land under the stewardship of the Trustees (maximum nine, minimum three), who are the management committee.
 The Trustees are also Directors of the company.

 Any resident in the parish of Wanstrow and Cloford can apply to become a Member of the new charity by completing our application form.
 Applicant Members must guarantee to pay £1, should the charity become insolvent.
 The forms should be signed and returned to the secretary at the registered address.